OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 So far in this module we've already set up a couple of Projects and we've successfully deployed a sample website.
 Along the way, we explained that Octopus believes in using consistent deployment processes to each Environment.
 It's simpler and safer to re-use the same Packages and Processes for Deployments to development and production.

 However, often there are important differences that need to be accounted for.
-For example, perhaps we need to use a different database connection string in different Environments.
+For example, perhaps we need to use different database connection strings in different Environments.
 Or perhaps we need to provide some sensitive information, such as a password, that we don't want to keep in source control.

-Variables solve this problem by enabling us to pass either plaintext or encrypted values to our Deployment Processes and Runbooks, at Deployment time.
+Variables solve this problem by enabling us to pass either plaintext or encrypted values to our Deployment Processes.

 In this class, we'll talk about:

 - [Scoping] Scoping variables so that we can feed different values in different contexts.
 - [System Variables] Using the built in System Variables to pass things like version numbers or Environment names to Process Step.
-- [Variable Sets] How to use Variable Sets to share common settings across multiple Projects.
+- [Variable Replacement] How to replace generic, default values in Structured Configuration Files during Deployments.
-- [Variable Replacement] How to replace generic, default values in configuration files during Deployments.
+- [Library Variable Sets] How to use Library Variable Sets to share common settings across multiple Projects.

 [![Link to YouTube video](https://img.youtube.com/vi/Hd71uhcD61E/0.jpg)](https://www.youtube.com/embed/Hd71uhcD61E)